Programming with geoh5

 from training import assets_path

-Open/create a Workspace#
+Creating or Opening a Workspace#

 There are two ways to create or connect to an existing geoh5

-file through the Workspace
+file through its Workspace

 .